 Authentication is a protocol through which a management application proves the identity of its user to the Service Provider, in order to be granted privileges according to the user's identity.
 DMIv2.0s does not specify an authentication method and name space.
 Instead, DMIv2.0s implementations can use any existing authentication method (often including user names, IDs, and passwords) available through an RPC infrastructure, thus saving the costly deployment and management of a new authentication framework.
 An example of a widely-deployed authentication system is the operating system.
-In most environments, users are defined in the context of the operating system and are authenticated upon logging on their system.
-DMIv2.0s may be implemented on top of an operating system authentication mechanism, so that a management application authenticates with the DMIv2.0s Service Provider according to the identity of the user invoking the management application.
-DMIv2.0s may also be implemented on top of an operating system such as Kerberos or X.509 certificates.
+In most environments, users are defined in the context of the operating system authentication mechanism, so that a management application authenticates with the DMIv2.0s Service Provider according to the identity of the user invoking the management application.
+DMIv2.0s may also be implemented on top of an authentication system independent of any operating system such as Kerberos or X.509 certificates.